Health and Wholeness Ministry

 Thursdays – 11:00am

-Focus for February 2026 is Women and Heart Disease.
+Focus for March 2026 is Dental Health.